H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 The container architecture described here provides a structured way to receive, normalize, and route events into deeper evaluative paths.
 It establishes the context in which later chapters will describe how items are filtered, retained, and woven into longer-term structures in each parallel path.

-## 3.7 20 Background Store And Patterns
+## 3.7 21-background-store-and-patterns.md

-# 19. Background Store and Ongoing Review
+# 21. Background Store and Ongoing Review

 This chapter describes the second stage in the container paths, where items that passed the initial filter are held for longer periods and revisited over time.
 The aim is to move from one-off decisions toward recognition of stable patterns, without yet committing material to the most selective layer.